CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-github.md

 ## Conclusion

 And that's it!
-You've learnt git and made a contribution to someone elses repo using GitHub.
+You've learnt Git and made a contribution to someone elses repo using GitHub.
 Well done.
 In [the next tutorial](/tutorials/setting-up) we'll set up our development environment to better make use of these tools.